New Lab interpretation Published Mar 28, 2026

 Go same day or urgently contact your clinician if your ANC is below 500/µL, or if you have fever 100.4°F (38.0°C) or higher with a low ANC.
 In oncology guidance, febrile neutropenia is treated as urgent because infection can worsen fast when ANC is very low.

-If your ANC is 500-1,000/µL and you feel well, the usual next move is not panic—it is a repeat CBC with differential, plus a medication review and context check: recent virus, new antibiotic, antithyroid drug, seizure medicine, chemotherapy, immunotherapy, or clozapine.
+If your ANC is 500 to 1,000/µL and you feel well, the usual next move is not panic, it is a repeat CBC with differential, plus a medication review and context check: recent virus, new antibiotic, antithyroid drug, seizure medicine, chemotherapy, immunotherapy, or clozapine.

-If your ANC is 1,000-1,500/µL and this is an isolated finding, many clinicians simply recheck it after recovery from illness.
-One important surprise: some healthy people, especially those with Duffy-null associated neutrophil count, naturally run lower without extra infection risk.
+If your ANC is 1,000 to 1,500/µL and this is an isolated finding, many clinicians simply recheck it after recovery from illness.
+One important surprise: some healthy people, especially those with Duffy null associated neutrophil count, naturally run lower without extra infection risk.
 ASH notes that this pattern is often mistaken for disease, leading to unnecessary testing or medication changes.

 What the number is actually measuring